 - Organising your content hierarchically (based on your target keywords)

 - Reinforcing your website’s structure through different ways (such as implementing categories, menus, breadcrumbs, linking to each other internal posts, URL structure and so on)

-Let’s briefly talk about the above things so you can implement Silo structure for your website the right way in 2019 and beyond.
+Let’s briefly talk about the above things so you can implement Silos for your website the right way in 2019 and beyond.

 1. Define your keyword strategy

 Why bother about keyword research while Siloing your website?

 That’s a great question, to begin with.
 You need to know what keywords you want to target before you can create your silos around those keywords.
 There’s no way you can implement a silo website structure without defining your keyword strategy first.

 So make sure to find out what kind of keywords you’re going to target with your blog or website in the long run.
 That way you can easily create and organize your whole website structure.

 If you’re wondering about creating a solid keyword strategy for your website, there are few excellent tips for you.